Confessions of a Dangerous Mind (film): Critical response

 Mick LaSalle from the San Francisco Chronicle wrote that "there may be more entertaining and less problematic movies, but Confessions of a Dangerous Mind has something about it that hangs in there, working on the mind like a dog gnawing on a table leg.
 The movie makes a case for itself through sheer oddness and perversity.
 I'm not sure Confessions is a good movie, but I am sure I like it."
-Owen Gleiberman, writing in Entertainment Weekly, observed that "Sam Rockwell is handsome in a rumpled, slightly goofy rabbit-toothed way, but he doesn't really have the look, or aura, of a movie star," Glieberman stated.
+Owen Gleiberman, writing in Entertainment Weekly, observed that "Sam Rockwell is handsome in a rumpled, slightly goofy rabbit-toothed way, but he doesn't really have the look, or aura, of a movie star," Gleiberman stated.
 "He's more like a weirdly sincere space cadet, babbling to himself with puppyish befuddlement, breaking into funky soft dance moves that look as if he's been doing them in his bedroom since he was 8.
 All of which makes him an inspired choice to play Chuck Barris."

 Kenneth Turan of the Los Angeles Times gave a negative review.
 He disliked the characterization of Chuck Barris and commented that "with its multiplicity of over-stylized looks and slick gimmicks, Dangerous Mind was doubtless more stimulating to direct than it will be for audiences to experience."
 Internet reviewer James Berardinelli wrote a mixed critique.
 "George Clooney is eager to show how much he has learned at the hands of the A-list filmmakers he has toiled under.
 So we get a style that is about 50% Steven Soderbergh and 50% Coen brothers.
 Sometimes it works, but mostly it comes across as too artsy, with all sorts of bizarre angles and unusual shots."

+Series adaptation

+In April 2021, a drama series adaptation was reported to be in development at Apple TV+, who won the auction for the script.
+David Hollander and Jon Worley are signed on as showrunners and executive producers, while Justin Timberlake is attached to play Chuck Barris.
+Miramax and CBS Studios (now Paramount Television Studios) will produce the series.